 I'll start by saying that ceramics is not a single skill but a cluster of skills.
 These skills are essential to the process of making pots, but they're not related in any other way.
 Skill at forming pots has nothing to do with trimming pots or making glazes or decorating pots, and firing kilns is something totally different still.
 They are all part of the process, but each stands alone as its own skill.
 Below are some of my observations about the firing of kilns and how to become more skillful at doing it.

 Let's look at the kiln first, in this case the kiln at HPG since that's the only one I'm familiar with.
 Our kiln looks relatively small, but you can get hundreds of pots into it by stacking them floor to ceiling.
 It's rectangular with an arched top and two Venturi burners at the bottom of one of the short sides.
-The inside is lined with firebricks which are made of refractive clay to withstand the heat.
-There is a layer of hard bricks surrounding the firebricks and a layer of ceramic fiber insulation on top of the arch.
+The inside walls are lined with soft firebricks which are made of refractive clay to withstand the heat.
+A layer of hard bricks line the floor of the kiln and form a second layer around the walls of soft firebricks.
+A layer of ceramic fiber insulation lies on top of the arch over the hard bricks.
 The whole kiln is held together with an external steel frame.
 A heavy metal door slides on a rail and the part that faces the kiln is covered with firebricks and insulation.
-Two bars are put in place outside of the door to keep it snug during the firing.
+Two bars are placed outside of the door and tightened to keep it snug during the firing.
 This is a downdraft kiln which means the fire enters from the bottom, shoots up to the top of the kiln, comes back down to the bottom and then exits through two flues at the base of the kiln and up the chimney.
-These super-heated gases flow over the pots during their journey from bottom to top and back to the bottom again and not only heat up the ware but also carry out the work of reduction which we'll speak about later.
+These super-heated gases flow over the pots during their journey from bottom to top and back to the bottom again.
 When you're firing a kiln, one of the most important things you're doing is heating up the kiln itself.
-At first all of the heat is coming from the burning gas that's shooting into the kiln, but as the firing progresses and the kiln absorbs more heat energy, more and more heat is coming from the radiant energy being emitted from the kiln walls, the shelves, the posts and the pots.
+At first all of the heat is coming from the burning gas, but as the firing progresses and the kiln absorbs more heat energy, more and more heat is coming from the radiant energy being emitted from the kiln walls, the shelves, the posts and the pots.

 In our kiln, we have three rectangular kiln shelves across the back, two square ones in front, and one layer of small rectangular shelves in the very front.
 That configuration has changed a bit over the years and probably will continue to change.
 I start with five-inch posts for all three courses of shelves, mainly because that's how tall the flues are and to allow air to flow easily into them.
 Until a few firings ago I randomly, maybe chaotically, stacked shelves in the kiln.
 Because I was having trouble getting the kiln to heat evenly from top to bottom, a colleague suggested making the shelves higher at the bottom, narrower toward the middle, and then higher toward the top.
 The last few firings I've started with two kiln shelves of five inches, two of four, two of three, two of two, then two of three, two of four, and so forth to the ceiling.
-I don't know if this will help you get more even firings in your kiln, but it helps our kiln have more even firings.
+I don't know if this will help you get more even firings in your kiln, but it seems to help with ours.
 Other adjustments include not stacking the bottom too thickly with fillers but spreading them throughout the kiln so one area isn't more densely packed than another.
 Another adjustment has been to make the height the same for all of the shelves in every stack front to back.
 For instance, it seems to increase turbulence in the kiln when all of the shelves are four inches in one layer front to back, three inches in another layer, and so forth.
-I put flatter pieces in the middle since it tends to fire hotter than the rest of the kiln.
-My guess is that this slows the flow of air through this section and decreases the temperature slightly in that area.
-I don't know if I'm right, but the middle doesn't seem to overheat as quickly anymore during my firings.

 When I first started firing, everyone told me that the higher up in the kiln a piece was placed, the better the reduction.
 I wondered about that after an early firing when I saw something strange.
 One of our potters had made dozens of small flat pieces that were glazed with Primavera Green, a celadon that needs good reduction.
-I had placed these near the bottom of the kiln (a mistake), and there was a row of them at the front of the shelves that stretched from one side of the kiln to the other.
+I had placed some of these near the bottom of the kiln (a mistake), and there was a row of them at the front of the shelves that stretched from one side of the kiln to the other.
 What I noticed was that pieces next to the edge on both sides ended up a solid tan.
 The pieces closer to the middle were half tan and half green, and the pieces in the middle were solid green.
 As a result I began placing small pieces of Rod's Bod on the inside and outside of each kiln shelf and found over several firings that reduction in our kiln depends on not just a piece's location from top to bottom but also from side to side.
-I like to picture it like a V. The lower in the kiln a piece is placed, the closer to the middle it should be placed in order to get good reduction.
+I like to picture it like a V. The lower in the kiln a piece is placed, the closer to the middle it should be in order to get good reduction.
 As you add shelves and move closer to the ceiling, the farther out toward the edge you can place pieces that need good reduction.
-My guess is that more highly oxygenated gases are found on the sides of the kiln where new air and gas are being introduced from the burners at the bottom and that gases become more heavily reduced as they move up the sides of the kiln.
+My guess is that more highly oxygenated gases are found on the sides near the bottom where new air and gas are being introduced from the burners and where the turbulence is the greatest.
+The volume of carbon monoxide increases both as these gases move up the sides of the kiln and closer to the middle of the stack where there is less turbulence.
 So on the lowest shelves I place pots as close to the middle as possible if they have glazes that need reduction and place pots that don't need as much reduction like Shino and Miller White on the outer edges.
 The higher up the stack goes, the farther out I can place pots that need reduction until I get near the top where I can put pots that need reduction all the way to the edge.

 I'm not going into the details of closing up the kiln, turning on the gas and lighting the burners, candling the kiln (if you do that), or using an oxygen probe and temperature gauge.
 Those things should be taught by a mentor and many of them are specific to each particular kiln.
 What I'll discuss next is what many potters call the three most important concepts to understand about how kilns work: temperature, atmosphere, and time.
 To be successful at firing kilns, you must understand how these three work together.